bcmi/SycoNet-Adaptive-Image-Harmonization/README.md

 > Li Niu, Junyan Cao, Wenyan Cong, Liqing Zhang<br>
 > Accepted by **ICCV 2023**.
 >
 SycoNet can generate multiple plausible synthetic composite images based on a real image and a foreground mask, which is useful to construct pairs of synthetic composite images and real images for harmonization.
-We release the SycoNet inference code.
+We release the SycoNet inference code and model. **The released model is first trained on [iHarmony4](https://github.com/bcmi/Image-Harmonization-Dataset-iHarmony4) and then finetuned on [ccHarmony](https://github.com/bcmi/Image-Harmonization-Dataset-ccHarmony), because ccHarmony can reflect the illumination variation more faithfully.** We expect that the released model could be used to generate high-quality synthetic composite images.

 <div align="center">
 	<img src="figures/flowchart..jpg" alt="SycoNet" width="800">